toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2021/beginners-guide-to-the-asyncawait-concurrency-api-in-vapor-fluent/index.md

 ---
 type: post
-slug: beginners-guide-to-the-asyncawait-concurrency-api-in-vapor-fluent
-title: Beginner's guide to the async/await concurrency API in Vapor & Fluent
+title: "Beginner's guide to the async/await concurrency API in Vapor & Fluent"
 description: Learn how to convert your existing EventLoopFuture based Vapor server app using the new async/await Swift feature.
 publication: 2021-06-03 16:20:00
-tags: Vapor, Concurrency
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## Is async/await going to improve Vapor?